jrief/django-angular/docs/upload-files.rst

 **POST** a ``<form>`` using ``enctype="multipart/form-data"``.

 This approach nowadays is outdated.
 Moreover, it requires the use of an ``<input type="file">`` field, which doesn't provide a good user experience either.
+A disfunctional example:

 .. raw:: html